Tariq Farid

-Tariq Farid is an American entrepreneur who is the Founder of Edible Arrangements International Inc.
+Tariq Farid is a Pakistani-American entrepreneur who is the Founder of Edible Arrangements International Inc.

 In 2009 he was recognized as Entrepreneur of the Year by the International Franchise Association.

 In 2017, Tariq Farid was inducted into the prestigious list of Hall of Fame by International Franchise Association.

 Biography

 Tariq Farid was born in Sahiwal, Pakistan, in 1969, the oldest of six children of Ghulam and Salma Farid.
 Tariq is great grandson of Maher Khar Din (Lumber -dar) and grandson of Maher Amir u Din (Lumber-dar) of Chak no. 86/6-r Sahiwal.
 His father son of Maher Amir u Din emigrated to the United States in the 1970s, working in Connecticut as a machinist.
 Tariq Farid arrived in the United States with the rest of the family in 1981, when he was 11 years old.
 As a teenager, Tariq mowed lawns and worked in a Burger King restaurant.
 In 1986, when he was 17, the family bought and began operating a flower shop in East Haven, Connecticut.
 While working in the family business, which expanded to additional locations, Tariq developed a computerized point of sale system for floral shops, and struck out on his own in 1991 in a business selling computer systems to flower retailers.